Disability Tax Credit: Who is Eligible?

 Are there other tax benefits for the disabled?

-Disabled persons may be able to benefit from other tax exemptions, credits, and deductions depending on their specific situation.
+Disabled persons may be able to benefit from other tax exemptions, credits, and deductions depending on their specific circumstances.
 If they’ve made renovations to their home to accommodate their disability, they may be able to deduct the costs as a medical expense.

-Married disabled individuals who needed a paid caregiver due to their disability may be able to claim the Child and Dependent Care Tax Credit.
 Finally, don’t forget to check your state’s laws as some have property tax exemptions and other benefits for the disabled.

 Scroll to Top